 In partnership with other social justice funders, Nat has been involved with the development of Grantmakers for Southern Progress, a network of local, regional and national funders committed to facilitating joint learning, collaboration and leveraging new resources to help build a vibrant and enduring infrastructure for social justice in the US South.
-He currently serves as co-chair of the group.
+He served several years as co-chair of the group.

 Nat is a strong advocate for trust-based philanthropy.
 He’s an incredible collaborator and partner for grantees and funding peers alike.
 Nat is always thinking of ways to further the vision of the foundation, whether through a new partnership, or creatively using funding.

 Nat is a visionary philanthropic leader who has been at the forefront of changing how and what the sector supports.